hdtx/hdtx.github.io/_posts/2016-05-01-countdown-math.md

 * 4 large: 55 unique games
 * Total: **13243** unique games

 The final number is surprisingly small: just over 13 thousand games need to be considered.
-Keep in mind that each game has a different probability of coming up: if you drew all possible games (not only the canonical ones) using all individual cards -- a staggering 36,917,760 in total -- , the canonical game `1 1 2 2 3 3` would come up 720 times.
+Keep in mind that each game has a different probability of coming up: if you drew all possible games (not only the canonical ones) using all individual cards -- a staggering 36,917,760 games in total -- , the canonical game `1 1 2 2 3 3` would come up 720 times.
 It's exceedingly more rare than, for example, `1 2 3 4 5 6`, which would come up 46,080 times.
 These _frequencies_ need to be tracked, so that in the end we can come up with right values for the solving probabilities.

 ## Results